yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-feb-2021/index.md

 However, there was a bug introduced with these optimizations, and the timing math would result in an integer overflow.
 This PR fixed the bug by preventing the wall-clock from overflowing, and now things are back to working as intended.

 bunnei also continues on his campaign to rewrite the kernel and its codebase.
-This time, he has been tidying up the [memory management code](https://github.com/yuzu-emu/yuzu/pull/5953) and refactoring the implementation to be closer to the latest firmware up to date, in order to make it easier to import code from newer firmware easier.
+This time, he has been tidying up the [memory management code](https://github.com/yuzu-emu/yuzu/pull/5953) and refactoring the implementation to be closer to the latest firmware up to date, in order to make it easier to import code from newer firmware.

 Going along with kernel work, he also changed the implementation of [fibers](https://en.wikipedia.org/wiki/Fiber_(computer_science)) to [use unique_ptr instead of shared_ptr](https://github.com/yuzu-emu/yuzu/pull/6006).
 Fibers are similar to threads, except they can't be executed in parallel.